cioccarellia/Kurl/README.md

 Kurl is a library that implements, structures, modularizes and provides testability for APIs implementations.
 It is designed to turn basic strings (and URLs) operations into consistent and idiomatic Kotlin code.

-Kurl is designed from the ground up to perform all the heavy work, leaving you with higher level abstraction and business logic.
+Kurl is designed from the ground up to perform all the heavy work, leaving you with higher level abstraction and logic.
 Kurl stands for Kotlin Url Repolishing Library.
 The name is inspired by [cUrl](https://curl.haxx.se).

 ## Setup
-Kurl is available for Desktop JVM and Android.
+Kurl is available on any JVM platform (Android, Desktop, Server).
 ```gradle
 dependencies {
     implementation 'com.cioccarellia:kurl:$version'